Reza Baraheni, Lilith ( ‘finish the painting / fold the canvas’ ... )

 Haroon Siddiqui, former president of PEN Canada, in tribute to Baraheni on his death in 2022, PEN International

 In 2006, Lilith was adapted for the theatre and produced in France and Geneva by Thierry Bedard (under the title Exilith).
 Bedard has also previously presented Reza Baraheni’s play Enfer to great acclaim at the Avignon International Festival in 2004.
 The novella has so far only been published in France (Fayard, 2007) in the brilliant French translation by Clément Marzieh.
 No edition of it has ever been published in Persian and, indeed, the original manuscript appears to have been lost.
-The Tenement translation is anchored in Marzieh’s version, fully authorised by Baraheni himself, and also—as afterword—includes Baraheni’s poem ‘Daf,’ as translated by Baraheni and contributing Tenement editor, Stephen Watts.
+The Tenement translation is anchored in Marzieh’s version, fully authorised by Baraheni himself, and also—as afterword—includes Baraheni’s poem ‘Daf,’ as translated by Baraheni and Stephen Watts.

 Poetry is an affirmation of the possible.
 It celebrates life, its delights, sorrows and value.
 Affirmation is best when sung with passion and wit.
 Celebration needs to be individual and collective; immediate, and soaked with a sense of the past.
 When poems are written out of a cogent Marxist ideology and/or in opposition to a repressive, exploitative society, celebration can be fired by a spirit of practical revolution: a driving force for change that, by affirming the possible and recording its violation, ferments discontent and implies the need for struggle.
 Baraheni's writing is such an affirmation, and force for change.